-Don’t be fooled by the scare tactics employed by collection agencies.
-You have rights and they are guaranteed by the Fair Debt Collection Practices Act (FDCPA).
+Don’t be fooled by the scare tactics collection agencies employ.
+You have rights.
+The Fair Debt Collection Practices Act (FDCPA) guarantees them.

-Collections agencies sometimes prey on uneducated consumers, and bully them into paying debt that may not even be theirs, or is past the statute of limitations.
+Collections agencies sometimes prey on uneducated consumers.
+They may bully them into paying debt that may not even be theirs.
+It may be past the statute of limitations.

-Some agencies have even been known to try and collect on debt that doesn’t even exist.
+Some agencies try and collect on debt that doesn’t even exist.

 Who is ANFI Collections?

-AFNI was originally founded as a collections agency in Bloomington, Illinois in 1936 under the name H.A.
+AFNI began as a collections agency in Bloomington, Illinois in 1936.
+At that time it was under the name H.A.
 Slaven’s Collection Bureau.

-It was purchased by Earl Anderson in 1976, at which time the name was changed to Anderson Financial Network Inc. Hence, the acronym AFNI.
+Earl Anderson purchased it in 1976.
+Then they changed the name to Anderson Financial Network Inc. Hence, the acronym AFNI.

-In 1985, Bruce Griffin joined AFNI as a general manager, and together with Earl Anderson, they began opening satellite offices around the entire country.
+In 1985, Bruce Griffin joined AFNI as a general manager.
+Together with Earl Anderson, they began opening satellite offices around the entire country.
 Each satellite office reports to the central office in Bloomington.

-According to their own website, AFNI is a customer lifecycle solutions company, specializing in customer growth, consumer collections, and insurance subrogation.
+According to their own website, AFNI is a customer lifecycle solutions company.
+They state that they specialize in customer growth, consumer collections, and insurance subrogation.

 What Should You Do After ANFI Collections Contacts You?